SimonHegele/MapSampler/README.md

 + (+) Filtering step: almost invisible memory footprint
 + (+) Filtering step: time scales linear with number of input sequences
-+ (+) File reading:   Splitting the query into multiple paths allows parallel reading and writing of files during intermediate steps
++ (+) File splitting: speed up by allowing parallel reading and writing of files during intermediate steps

 - (-) Mapping step: Each parallel Minimap2 instance has to load the reference used during the filtering step.